Bullying Prevention Plan

 School Monitoring and Review Process

-35% of students in grades 9-12 indicated that they told an adult about bullying that had occurred.
+100% of students indicated that they told an adult about bullying that had occurred.

 Training Strategies for Staff and Members of the School Community